MS Arrow: History

-On 18 March 2016, Arrow was called in to cover freight services to the Channel Islands for Condor Ferries as the regular vessel, MV Commodore Clipper, was covering routes while underwent repairs.
+On 18 March 2016, Arrow was called in to cover freight services to the Channel Islands for Condor Ferries as the regular vessel, Commodore Clipper, was covering routes while the Condor Liberation underwent repairs.

 On 25 June 2020, while under subcharter to NorthLink Ferries, Arrow ran aground at the entrance to Aberdeen Harbour.
 She was freed by harbour tugs and continued to the quayside.

 From 19 July 2021, she was chartered by Caledonian MacBrayne to carry freight on the busy Stornoway to Ullapool route, freeing to make additional passenger crossings.
 On 23 July 2021, damage caused by a rope getting wrapped in the ship's propeller resulted in the vessel being withdrawn from service.
 On 25 July 2021, she went to Belfast for repairs, arriving there on 27 July.
 Repairs were completed on 2 August and she returned to service from Stornoway on the following evening.
 The charter is due to end on 7 September.
 In December 2021, due to thick fog at Heysham causing several cancelled sailings for the Isle of Man Steam Packet in the week before Christmas, Arrow was brought in to help clear the backlog of freight, which allowed Ben-my-Chree to carry her full complement of passengers.

 From 17 January to the end of March 2023, Arrow was chartered by Caledonian MacBrayne to assist with freight operations on the busy Stornoway to Ullapool route during the closure of the port at Uig.
 She was used only four times (18 February, 8, 15 and 16 March) when freight sailings were cancelled due to the weather conditions, and to substitute her when there was significant traffic.

 On 30 October 2023, CalMac announced that Arrow would be chartered again for the Stornoway to Ullapool route, due to being unable to use the linkspan in Stornoway.
 The charter would initially run from 2 to 15 November, with CalMac looking to extend the contract beyond that time.

 On 28 March 2025 she began a year long charter to DFDS Seaways operating from Portsmouth to St Helier, Jersey as the main freight vessel after DFDS won the contract to serve the island.